 A party should confer with the expert to understand the technical issues and help identify the key one(s) that must be investigated.

 Start this process – it could be ongoing as investigative data comes in and the technical issues change – as soon as the expert has been briefed on the dispute and had a chance to assess an initial scope of investigation.
 There will be good control of an expert’s costs if only one or two technical issues must be investigated compared to several.

-In the case of civil litigation, cost is well managed when an expert has some understanding of the judicial process and counsel is similarly informed about the forensic investigative process, and they talk often about the relevant technical issues.
+In civil litigation, for example, cost is well managed when an expert has some understanding of the judicial process and counsel is similarly informed about the forensic investigative process – and they talk often about the relevant technical issues.
 This understanding serves all the Principles well.

 A firm must make money else there won’t be someone there to represent the interests of the injured party.
-But care must be taken that a balance is struck that is consistent with good practice and the appropriate interests of the injured party.
+But care must be taken that a balance is struck that is consistent with good dispute and claim-resolution processes and forensic practice, and the appropriate interests of the injured party.

 - The Advocates Society, Principles Governing Communications With Testifying Experts, Ontario June 2014